Skip to content

 Social Insurance

-Self-employed individuals must pay 15.6% social insurance on their ‘estimated earnings’ (an amount determined by the social insurance services based on an individual’s profession, and years of experience).
+Self-employed individuals must pay 16.6% social insurance on their ‘estimated earnings’ (an amount determined by the social insurance services based on an individual’s profession, and years of experience).
 Self-employed individuals must also contribute an additional 4% towards GESY (Cyprus healthcare system).

-On the other hand, companies pay 25.85% social insurance & GESY for their employees (14.90% employers, 10.95% employees).
+On the other hand, companies pay 26.85% social insurance & GESY for their employees (15.40% employers, 11.45% employees).

 It is important to note however that Cyprus companies are not required by law to have employees.
-And for companies which have employees, another significant point to note is that there is no minimum wage in Cyprus.
+For companies which do have employees, minimum wage in Cyprus is €1.000 per month, but part-time employment is allowed.

 Audit